homanchou/xr/book/build-your-own-webvr-site.md

  end
 ```

-Again, add this plug in the browser pipeline:
+Again, add this plug in the browser pipeline, but put it after our last plug because we depend on user_id being in the `conn.assigns`:

 ```elixir
 pipeline :browser do